parkererickson/clip-graph/README.md

 ### CSCI 8980

 ## Environment Setup
-It is recommended to run this code in a conda environment.
+It is recommended to run this code in a conda environment, but it is not necessary.
 Once that is setup, you can install the dependencies with the following command:
 ```
 pip install -r requirements.txt
 ```